FedAgg: Adaptive Federated Learning with Aggregated Gradients

-\textbf{Adaptive hyperparameter update:} Zhang \emph{et al.} \cite{zhang2021adaptive} propose an Adaptive-B algorithm that can effectively learn the most suitable batch size through the Deep Reinforcement Learning (DRL) method.
-Ma \emph{et al.} \cite{9415152} study the relationship between the batch size and learning rate, and formulates a scheme to adaptively adjust the batch size with scaled learning rate so as to reduce devices' waiting time and improve the convergence rate.
+Zhang \emph{et al.} \cite{zhang2021adaptive} propose an adaptive FL algorithm, named Adaptive-B, that obtains the most suitable batch size effectively through the Deep Reinforcement Learning (DRL) method.
+Ma \emph{et al.} \cite{ma2021adaptive} study the relationship between the batch size and learning rate and formulate a scheme to adaptively adjust the batch size with a scaled learning rate to reduce devices' waiting time and improve the convergence rate.
 Wu \emph{et al.} \cite{wu2021fast} propose FedAdp to assign different weights for updating the global model based on node contribution adaptively.
-Wu \emph{et al.} \cite{wu2022adaptive} propose Fadam that adaptively adjusts the local model gradient based on the first and second order momentum of the historical gradient so as to reduce overfitting and fluctuation.
+Wu \emph{et al.} \cite{wu2022adaptive} propose Fadam that adaptively adjusts the local model gradient based on the first and second-order momentum of the historical gradient to reduce overfitting and fluctuation.
 Zhang \emph{et al.} \cite{zhang2023timelyfl} propose TimelyFL that adaptively adjusts the workload (i.e., the local epoch number) for each client to finish the local training and model upload.
 Wu \emph{et al.} \cite{wu2023hiflash} propose HiFlash that achieves the trade-off between efficient communication and model accuracy by designing an adaptive edge staleness threshold for clients.